 For more recipe inspiration and to buy their award-winning range of oils, dressings and mayonnaises online visit www.yorkshirerapeseedoil.co.uk

-For more recipe inspiration and to buy online visit www.yorkshirerapeseedoil.co.uk
+For more information and recipe inspiration visit www.herbsunlimited.co.uk

 If your lockdown baking is now in full swing why not give this deliciously zesty lemon and poppy seed cake a try from the team at Jervaulx Abbey Tearooms.

 Taken from their book In Their Footsteps which features a collection of the award winning tearooms favourite recipes, this is a classic teatime treat and a real crowd pleaser!

 For more information and to buy online visit www.jervaulxabbey.com